 Jobs in the heavy vehicle and mobile equipment industry are expected to rise by 5% from 2014 to 2024, the average rate for most occupations.
 Enough years in the mechanic industry will eventually help you to advance to more senior positions such as team leader or manager, depending on the organisation size and growth.
 Many tractor mechanics start their own business as a repair company or equipment deal, or they choose to take on projects independently.

 Tractor mechanics are hired by repair companies, tractor manufacturers and tractor equipment dealers for guidance and troubleshooting problems that arise.
 Some employers on the market for tractor mechanics include The Andersons Inc., Altec Industries and Atlantic Tractor.

-Can I Become a Tractor Mechanic?
+How To Become a Tractor Mechanic

 Tractor Mechanic Salary Data

 We’ve provided you the following to learn more about this career.
 The salary and growth data on this page comes from recently published Bureau of Labor Statistics data while the recommendations and editorial content are based on our research.